 Copper City is a tiny village located in the state of Michigan.
 With a population of 205 people and just one neighborhood, Copper City is the 647th largest community in Michigan.
 Much of the housing stock in Copper City was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages, Copper City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Copper City are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Copper City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Copper City is a village of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Copper City who work in sales jobs (27.87%), food service (16.39%), and management occupations (14.75%).

-As is often the case in a small village, Copper City doesn't have a public transportation system that people use for their commute.
+Copper City is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Copper City, just 10.83% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.